Meet the Different Kinds of Bees in a Hive

 This is of course, if the colony does not cast a swarm.
 When a large colony divides itself into 2 smaller families, this is called swarming.
 Bee swarms are a natural process for healthy honey bees.

-Task of Drone Bees
+Drone Honey Bees

 Drones are the only male bees in a hive.
 We normally only see drone bees during the warm months.